Slavonia and Danube wine region vineyards along the river.

 Croatia's Continental Wine Heartland

-This region is defined by elegance, freshness, and structure, rather than power or alcohol.
-Wines express terroir with remarkable clarity and balance.
+The region is defined by elegance, freshness, and structure rather than power or alcohol.
+The wines express terroir with remarkable clarity and balance.

 Gently rolling hills, river plains, and loess-covered slopes create ideal conditions for consistent ripening and wines with exceptional clarity.